allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 to 55s and reduced time spent on collection to less than 2%.
 Below you can see a [flame graph](http://www.brendangregg.com/flamegraphs.html) presenting how much CPU time every method takes.
-You can compare how much CPU time gathering metrics take with interval set to 10 seconds (left) and 55 seconds (right).
+You can compare how much CPU time gathering metrics takes with interval set to 10 seconds (left) and 55 seconds (right).